Suleman-Zack/Sentiment_Analysis/README.md

 ## Project Objective
 The main project objective is to:
-* classify the sentiment of user reviews
+* Classify the sentiment of user reviews

 ## Procedure
-*Importation of libraries
+* Importation of libraries
-*Data ingestion and exploration
+* Data ingestion and exploration
-*Data cleaning
+* Data cleaning
-*Feature engineering
+* Feature engineering
-*Modelling with imbalnced data
+* Modelling with imbalnced data
-*Resampling technique application
+* Resampling technique application
-*Modelling with balnced data
+* Modelling with balnced data

 ## Data
 The data contains the reviews of about users on the baby products on Amazon.
 The data was obtained from source1